iyzico/recruitment/README.md

 Filling [iyzicoder Survey](http://www.bitly.com/iyzicoder) is just fine.
 After we evaluate your answers, we will contact you as soon as possible.

+For all other open positions at iyzico, you can visit our [career page](https://www.iyzico.com/is-imkanlari/).

-Please do not hesitate to contact with us by creating pull request to this repository.
+Please do not hesitate to contact with us for any questions by creating an issue to this repository.